-Paris has a yearly 30 million guests, which makes it the most went to city on the planet.
+Paris has a yearly 30 million guests, which makes it the most went to the city on the planet.
 Be that as it may, first visits to the city of affection can be very overpowering in light of the fact that it’s hard to know where to start and things to do in Paris.
-I’ve gathered a rundown to help you explore your way around the city and tick off the most quintessential Parisian encounters!
+I’ve gathered a rundown to help you explore your way around Paris and Unusual Activities which you can do in Paris and tick off the most quintessential Parisian encounters!

 1. CLIMB THE EIFFEL TOWER